Email updates

 Winchester has an active community of commuting students who travel in to their classes.
 They even have their own club, the Commuting Students Network with their own home-from-home facilities and social activities.
 Have a look at our Commuting Students page for tips and information and read our blog which has lots of advice on how your young person can get the most out of their commute as well as their university experience.

 We understand that starting university is a big change for both you, as parents and supporters, and your young person.
-At Winchester, we ensure that your son or daughter’s health, happiness and wellbeing are our top priority.
-Winchester is a tight-knit community where we get to know our students as individuals providing a friendly and supportive community.
+At Winchester, we ensure that your young person's health, happiness and wellbeing are our top priority.
+Winchester is a tight-knit community where we get to know our students as individuals providing a friendly and supportive environment.

 Our Student Support and Success team offers a wide range of support, advice, information and guidance on every aspect of student life.
 This includes advice and support on Mental Wellbeing (we have a team of professionally trained counsellors and mental health advisors on campus); Disability Support (who ensure the provision of specialist support or facilities to meet the requirements of your young person) and Academic Success (who help and advise on academic skills to ensure your young person realises their full academic potential).